nightorb/myFlix-client/README.md

 "myFlix" is a single-page, responsive application with routing, rich interactions, several interface views, and a polished user experience.
 The app provides users with access to information about different movies, directors, genres, and actors.
 Users are able to sign up, update their personal information, and create a list of their favorite movies.

-To learn more about its server-side component, click [here](https://github.com/nightorb/movie_api).
+To learn more about its server-side component, click [here](https://github.com/nightorb/movie_api).<br>
+There is also an [Angular version of myFlix](https://nightorb.github.io/myFlix-client-Angular/).

 ## Live Demo
 To check out the live demo of this project, click [here](https://nightorbs-myflix.netlify.app/).
 If you don't want to create an account, you can login with the demo user: